MrAntonym/catan-tamandua/DECISIONTREE.md

 Calculate by, for each available vertex (those not too close to other settlements), adding the probability of hexes' probability of being rolled.
 > Example 1
 >
+> The vertex is comprised of a wheat 2,
+>
 > x + 4x + 5x = 10x
 ![Example-1](https://drive.google.com/uc?id=1bgcE2kW4AV2s3iiL-F6_-YUNlRUQHK8E)